trevransom/resume/README.md

 # About
 Web developer adept with product data.
 Competent in Python for data engineering, analysis, reporting and workflow automation to drive growth for an international manufacturing company.
-Seeking to use data analytical skills to improve corporate performance.
+Seeking to use data engineering skills to improve corporate performance and grow professionally.

 # Professional Experience
 ## [Fluke](https://www.fluke.com/en-us)